 - 1. By Internet.
-The website address for Internet voting is www.nextplat.vote. - 2.
-By Email.
-Mark, date, sign and email the enclosed Proxy Card to proxy@equitystock.com. - 3.
+The website address for Internet voting is www.proxyvote.com. - 2.
+By Phone.
+Call 1-800-690-6903. - 3.
 By Mail.
-Mark, date, sign and mail promptly the enclosed Proxy Card (a self-addressed envelope is provided for your convenience for mailing in the United States). - 4.
-By Fax.
-Mark, date, sign and fax the enclosed Proxy Card to [646-201-9006].
+Mark, date, sign and mail promptly the enclosed Proxy Card (a self-addressed envelope is provided for your convenience for mailing in the United States).

-If you vote by Internet, fax or email, please do not mail your Proxy Card.
+If you vote by internet or phone, please do not mail your Proxy Card.

-Because of possible delays with the mail, we recommend you use the Internet or Fax to vote.
-If you are a beneficial owner of shares held in street name, you must email to proxy@equitystock.com a legal proxy from your nominee authorizing you to vote your shares at least 2 business days prior to the Annual Meeting.
-Once submitted, you will receive a control number enabling you to vote your shares by any of the means set forth above.
+Because of possible delays with the mail, we recommend you use the Internet or Phone to vote.
+If you are a beneficial owner of shares held in street name, you can participate and vote at the meeting by obtaining a legal proxy from your nominee.